 Killer bees help takeover targets successfully fend off a hostile takeover attempt.

-They typically use very aggressive takeover defense tactics
+They typically use very aggressive takeover defense tactics.

 The Nature of Killer Bees

 The precise nature of a killer bee can vary widely.
-A killer bee may be anything from a single individual to an attorney or law firm, an accountant, a consulting firm, or an investment bank.
+A killer bee may be anything from a private individual to an attorney or law firm, an accountant, a consulting firm, or an investment bank.

 1. Pac-Man Defense

 The “Pac-Man Defense” is a particularly aggressive takeover defense strategy, one in which the target company attempts to turn the tables on its potential acquirer.